Paul D'Anieri

-Paul J. D'Anieri is Professor of Public Policy and Political Science and former Executive Vice Chancellor & Provost of University of California, Riverside.
-Prior to his position at UCR, D'Anieri served as the dean of the University of Florida College of Liberal Arts and Sciences (CLAS), from July 2008-June 2014 and the associate dean for humanities from 2004 to 2008 and associate dean for international programs from 1999 to 2003 at the University of Kansas.
+Paul J. D'Anieri is Professor of Public Policy and Political Science, and former Executive Vice Chancellor & Provost of University of California, Riverside.
+Prior to his position at UCR, D'Anieri served at the University Kansas as the dean of the University of Florida College of Liberal Arts and Sciences (CLAS) from 2008 until 2014, as the Associate Dean for Humanities from 2004 to 2008, and as the Associate Dean for International Programs from 1999 to 2003.

-D’Anieri is a political scientist specializing politics and international relations in the former Soviet Union, focusing on Ukraine and Russia.
+D'Anieri is a political scientist specializing in politics and international relations in the former Soviet Union, focusing on Ukraine and Russia.
 He is also considered an expert on economics, finance, and budgeting in US universities, which became a focus during his administrative career.

-D’Anieri received his bachelor's degree from Michigan State University in International Relations in 1986.
+D'Anieri received his bachelor's degree from Michigan State University in International Relations in 1986.
 He then went on to earn a master's degree and doctorate in government from Cornell University in 1991.